oguimbal/jcool-docs/negociation/facts.md

 Once you have gathered all facts to be reviewed, you will have to give your point of view on all of those.

-For each fact, your point of view can be one of those things
+For each fact, your point of view can be one of those things:

-- **Accept** the fact, if you're happy with its current value.
+- **Accept** the fact, if you agree with its current value
 - **Give your version** of this fact *(+ an optional comment)*
 - **Reject** this fact, and ask a correction to your opponent *(with an optional comment)* **- see note below**